How to Respond to a Trademark Audit

 What is a trademark audit?

-The USPTO has recently started a process to audit the maintenance or renewals of trademark registrations, called the Trademark Post Registration Audit Pilot Program.
-The purpose of this audit is to check if the owner has continued to use the trademark on the goods or services identified in the registration.
+The USPTO has implemented a process to audit the renewal of trademark registrations.
+It is called the Trademark Post Registration Audit Pilot Program.
+The purpose of this audit is to check if the owner has continued to use the registered trademark on the goods or services identified in the registration.

 Which trademark registrations are vulnerable to a potential audit?